Deploying Kubeturbo through OperatorHub

 Expand the args section and specify Azure in the satelliteLocationProvider field.

-7. (Optional) If you need to adjust or specify other parameters, see this reference.
+7. (Optional) If you need to adjust or specify other parameters, see the last section in this topic, 'Kubeturbo custom resource values'.

 8. Click Create.